 By the time we hit the American exhibit, I got the chance to select a sculpture to pose next to.
 Obviously, I went with the timeless Angel of Death (pictured right) because it’s a total classic and I’m always down for women disrupting the status quo.

 It might sound like I go on a lot of tours, but to be honest?
 I don’t.
-Wandering around for more than an hour while someone talks just isn’t my thing.
-It tends to drain my energy and cause some pretty severe overstimulation.
+Wandering around for more than an hour while someone talks used to be something I avoided — until Museum Hack converted me.
 So how did I make it through and have a great time?
 I took a few precautions and paced myself, which I’ll elaborate on below.